- Create My Trip

 - Day Tours

 The Great Wall north of Beijing is about 628 km (390 mi), and split into many sections.
 The famous sections include Badaling, Jiankou and Mutianyu, Jinshanling and Simatai.
-The diagram below shows which Great Wall sections north of Beijing can be visited/hiked together, with times.
+The travel time diagram below shows which Great Wall sections north of Beijing can be visited/hiked together.

 The "Great Wall" was built from the (Pre-) Warring States Period (about 600 BC) to the Ming Dynasty.
 During the Warring States Period, seven states built their own defensive walls.